-2015 2016 2017 2018 September 2015 publication 15 start of three od to September ·
+2015 2016 2017 2018

+September 2015 September 2015 start of three year transition period to September 2018

+publication

 Transition is an opportunity - What do you need to do?

 - 1. Take a completely fresh look at the QMS - 2.
 Attend our suite of transition training courses to understand the differences in more detail - 3.
 Highlight the key changes as opportunity for improvements - Make changes to your documentation to reflect new structure (as necessary) - 5.
 Implement new requirements on leadership, risk and context of organization - 6.
 Review effectiveness of current control set - 7.
 Assume every control may have changed - 8.
 Carry out an impact assessment